wildoctopus/wildoctopus/README.md

 </div>

 ### :man_technologist: About Me :
-- 👋 Hi, I’m @wildoctopus
+👋 Hi, I’m a Machine Learning Enthusiast with years of hands-on experience in designing and implementing robust and scalable application.
-- 👀 I’m interested in ...
+- 👀 Love to explore SOTA papers in Computer Vision Deep Learning
-- 🌱 I’m currently learning ...
+- 🌱 Currently exploring technical contnt writing
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Connect me on linkedIn

 ---